kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 # Entra ID / Azure AD compatability proposal

 A proposal has been made by [SerNET](https://www.sernet.com/) that they wish to invest in the building of an Entra ID / Azure AD compatible IDM service.
+This may be initially supported be EU grant funding.

 David Mulder, the creator of the [himmelblau](https://github.com/himmelblau-idm/) project has proposed that Kanidm could be the IDM service backend, where an Entra ID compatible authentication module would be added.

 Himmelblau and Kanidm already have many connections and projects and collaborators.
+As himmelblau is already a working client to Entra ID, and Kanidm is a full fledged IDM, this existing collaboration and relationship makes it a natural fit that we could work together on this proposal.

 In this document, we want to examine the pros, cons, and risks of this proposal.